 Light and soft with a delicate buttery aroma, a freshly baked scone is a thing of beauty and skill.

 But how do you avoid making scones as flat as pancakes and as hard a grenades?
 As with all timeless crafts, it’s best to start with the basics.
-We’ve drafted in our super talented and menacingly knowledgeable baking expert Vanessa to give us to the low-down on how to make sure your scones puff up to the challenge no matter what.
+We’ve drafted in resident baking expert, Good Living cookery assistant, Vanessa to give us to the low-down on how to make sure your scones puff up to the challenge no matter what.

 With these tips and our ultimate homemade scone recipe in your arsenal, you'll be ready for any scone-related challenge.
 Scroll on to see Vanessa’s expert guide below.